mojaloop/merchant-payment-docs/First Sprint Features/hub.DFSP profile creation.md

 * Disabled DFSP will not be able to update merchants list, or any other actions.
 Merchants from disabled DFSP won’t be able to participate in mojaloop system.

-## Adding default user admin user for DFSP
+## Adding default super admin user for DFSP

 **As a** hub user, **I want to** add default super admin user for onboarded DFSP, **so that** they can start managing merchant acquiring system.